-Fifteen years ago I was a health disaster waiting to happen: Working in windowless offices and stressful jobs — first in investment banking, then financial journalism — I rarely exercised, and sugar, coffee and adrenaline were my primary fuel sources.
+Twenty years ago I was a health disaster waiting to happen: Working in windowless offices and stressful jobs — first in investment banking, then financial journalism — I rarely exercised and sugar, coffee and adrenaline were my primary fuel.

-I now live in Boulder, Colorado with my family and have found that it’s quite possible to live like a Mediterranean, even with Italy, Spain, Greece and southern France far, far away.
+I now live in Boulder, Colorado with my family and have found that it’s easy to live like a Mediterranean, even with Italy, Spain, Greece and southern France far, far away.
 You can see how I do this by following me on Instagram here and here.

 Professional experience and training

 Since graduating from the Institute for Optimum Nutrition (London, UK) in 2000 I have advised hundreds of adults and children on nutrition and health.
 In addition to my private practice, I currently work one day a week at the Colorado Center of Medical Excellence, an internal medicine practice in Denver, and teach regular nutrition workshops at BCH/Rocky Mountain Cancer Centers in Boulder (see workshop dates on my schedule).

 I am a member of the Society for Integrative Oncology and the nutrition expert at Integrative Oncology Essentials, a web-based information resource for people affected by cancer.
 I also write a blog at PsychologyToday.com called Nourish.